Huawei’s P20 and P20 Pro have proven to be two of the best phones of 2018 so far, and both are all about the camera.

 Both phones look stunning with their nearly all-screen fronts.
 The P20 Pro is the bigger of the two, at 6.2 inches to the P20’s 5.8 inches.
 There are differences in the screen tech, too, with the P20 Pro using a beautiful OLED panel with FHD+ resolution.
 You can even disable the ‘notch’ at the top of the display if you don’t want your P20 to look like a certain other phone.

-The smart camera tech doesn’t stop there.
-Huawei is debuting ‘Master Stabilisation’, which uses the AI smarts of the Kiri 970 chip inside to ensure you get steady photos and video.
+The smart camera tech doesn’t stop with just the lenses.
+Huawei is debuting ‘Master Stabilisation’, which uses the AI smarts of the Kirin 970 chip inside to ensure you get steady photos and video.
 Even the front-facing camera has a whopping 24-megapixel sensor – perfect for fans of selfies.

 Best Huawei P20 and Huawei P20 Pro Deals

 There’s a whole host of excellent deals on both of these phones.
 If you’re after a P20, then 30GB of data for just £24.50 a month with no upfront cost isn’t to be sniffed at.
 Otherwise, if you’re after a P20 Pro, 10GB of data with £34 per month and no upfront cost is an excellent deal that will meet the needs of most people.

 Loads of data and nothing to pay upfront make this a great choice.
 EE also gives you 6 months Apple Music and 3 months BT Sport, too.

 Same deal as above but with a Huawei P20 in an eye-catching pink finish.

 Plenty of data and a low upfront cost make this a stellar deal.